beginning of content

 Can I go to regular antenatal appointments if I have COVID-19?

-Speak to your maternity care providers on how to best attend your regular antenatal appointments.
-You should be able to have your appointment in person, if you follow face mask and hand hygiene guidelines.
-You may be able to have it over the phone or by video call ('telehealth').
+You should be able to have essential appointments in person, if you follow face mask and hand hygiene guidelines.
+You may be able to have some appointments over the phone or by video call ('telehealth').

 It’s important that you keep up with your antenatal appointments, even if you have COVID-19.
-Your doctor or midwife will be able to make a plan with you on how best to have your usual tests, scans and vaccinations.
+Your doctor or midwife can advise you if you need to make any changes to your <>usual tests, scans and vaccinations.

 What happens if I go into labour while I have COVID-19?